timescale/helm-charts/charts/timescaledb-single/README.md

 High Availability (HA) configuration on Kubernetes.
 This chart will do the following:

 - Creates three (by default) pods using a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
-- Each pod has a container created using the [TimescaleDB HA Docker image](https://github.com/timescale/timescaledb-docker-ha).
+- Each pod has a container created using the [TimescaleDB Docker image](https://github.com/timescale/timescaledb-docker-ha).
+  - TimescaleDB 1.4 (1.4.1) and PG 11 (11.5)
-- Each the container runs a TimescaleDB instance and Patroni agent.
+- Each the container runs a TimescaleDB instance and [Patroni](https://patroni.readthedocs.io/en/latest/) agent.
 - Each TimescaleDB instance is configured for replication (1 Master + 2 Replicas).

 <img src="./timescaledb-single.png" width="640" />